thec0dewriter/esmf-sdk-py-aspect-model-loader/CONTRIBUTING.md

 ## IDTA ESMF and Roles
-The ESMF SDK PY Aspect Model loader is developed in the context of the Eclipse Semantic Modeling Framework (ESMF).
+The ESMF SDK PY Aspect Model Loader is developed in the context of the Eclipse Semantic Modeling Framework (ESMF).
 More information about the ESMF is available under [https://projects.eclipse.org/projects/dt.esmf](https://projects.eclipse.org/projects/dt.esmf).
 The overall goal of the ESMF is to work on a Semantic Data Structuring Layer that addresses the needs to share, join, and reuse heterogeneous data of the manufacturing.
-The ESMF SDK PY Aspect Model loader is based on the Semantic Aspect Meta Model and supports its use.
+The ESMF SDK PY Aspect Model Loader is based on the Semantic Aspect Meta Model and supports its use.

 # Contributing Source Code (using GitHub)
 * We use this GitHub repository to track issues and feature requests, as well as discuss and manage all PR's related to this project.
-* Opening `Issues` and `PRs` in GitHub is the preferred way to interact with the community around the ESMF SDK PY Aspect Model loader.
+* Opening `Issues` and `PRs` in GitHub is the preferred way to interact with the community around the ESMF SDK PY Aspect Model Loader.

 ## Architecture Decision Records